Zero-Tang/NoirVisor/src/svm_core/readme.md

 On interception, edit the eax and edx register to represent the original value. <br>
 Don't forget to set the bit in interception list in VMCB.

+## The KVA-Shadow Problem upon MSR-Hook
+The detail of the problem is stated in the [readme document of VT-Core](../vt_core/readme.md#the-kva-shadow-problem-upon-msr-hook).
+However, it seems that Windows do not enable KVA-Shadow mechanism on AMD processors. <br>
+AMD-V does not support masking `#PF` exceptions according to the exception error-code.
+Therefore, there could be tons of unwanted `#PF` VM-Exits.

+## Supervisor-Mode Access Prevention Problem
+The detail of the problem and its solution is stated in the [readme document of VT-Core](../vt_core/readme.md#supervisor-mode-access-prevention-problem).

 # Stealth Inline Hook Algorithm
 This feature utilizes the Nested Paging feature of processor. <br>
 The difference between Intel and AMD is that AMD lacks the "execution-only page" feature.
 In this regard, algorithm that applied on Intel EPT cannot be applied to AMD NPT. <br>